MiracleSheep/Javascript_Discord_ServerAssistantBot/README.md

 Features include:
 * A help command which prints an embed explaining the commands
 * A ping command
-* A news command which adds/removes users from a group which gets pinged when there is news of the minecraft server
 * A web command which posts the link to a website.
 * An entire birthday system which allows birthdays to be set up and removed.